simonefelicioni/InteractionGCN/README.md

 # InteractionGCN

-This repository contains the model trained with our ICIP 2021 paper on [Interaction-GCN: a Graph Convolutional Network based framework for social interaction recognition in egocentric videos](https://arxiv.org/abs/2104.14007), as well as the features extracted from the GeorgiaTech dataset (available [here](http://cbs.ic.gatech.edu/egocentric/datasets.htm)) we used as input to our model.
+This repository contains the model trained with our ICIP 2021 paper on [Interaction-GCN: A Graph Convolutional Network based framework for social interaction recognition in egocentric videos](https://arxiv.org/abs/2104.14007), as well as the features extracted from the GeorgiaTech dataset (available [here](http://cbs.ic.gatech.edu/egocentric/datasets.htm)) we used as input to our model.

 <br />
 <p align="center">